 Flipkart was first idealized by Sachin and Binny Bansal in 2007 while working at Amazon.
 The Bansal duos, who are often mistakenly thought of as brothers, were able to successfully design a business model based on their experience and expertise.
 Their business scheme led to the initial funding process from external sources.

-Initially, the Bansal brothers invested in a total of $5,600 towards developing an ideal online book store website.
-2 years after the initial launch, the Flipkart platform stood potential enough to raise $1M from Accel India.
-They later formed alliances with Tiger Global, raising in a total of $10M in 2010 and $20M in 2011.
+Initially, they invested a total of $5,600 towards developing an ideal online book store.
+2 years after their initial launch, Flipkart gained enough potential to raise $1 Million from Accel India.
+They later formed alliances with Tiger Global, raising a total of $10 Million in 2010 and $20 Million in 2011.

 Flipkart's Revenue Generation

 To understand the revenue generated by Flipkart even after facing a loss of INR 46,895 Crore, one has to know the different sources of income for the company.
 The most obvious source of income is via the sellers it enlists on its platform.
 It charges a varying and minimal commission along with a convenience fee from sellers as per their sales or revenue or an established deal.

 Secondly, Flipkart has its own company called E-kart that provides logistics and delivery services to the sellers on the platform.
 Hence it once again charges a minimum fee for its services.

 Thirdly, when you open the website or the Flipkart mobile app, there are various advertisements visible.
 Flipkart lends space for them and hence generates revenue from external sources.

 Flipkart's business model can be broken down into the following components:

 - Online Marketplace: Flipkart's online marketplace allows sellers to list their products and connect with millions of customers across India.
 Sellers can list their products on the platform, and buyers can purchase those products through Flipkart.